j-rosas/mdef/docs/seminars/02-Atlas of Weak Signals.md

 4. **Next steps - Based on the work this week please tell me:**
     1. Someone you would like to contact

-For this investigation I will contact a lot of people from different networks, and places.
+For this investigation I will contact a lot of people from different networks, and places:

-Chile:
+**Chile:**
 Bruno Grossi-Biologist Phd in Biomimetics
 Biolab UC- Work and reaserch in biomaterials
-Carolina Pacheco- Works in Cal.careo, growing things in calcium carbonate.
+Carolina Pacheco- Works in Cal.careo, growing things and structures in calcium carbonate.
 Nicolas Viollier- MDEF Alumni, works with mycelium and regenerative design.

-Spain
+**Spain**

-Iaac MDEF alumni that had worked with biofabricaction projects The poble now urban place that makes workshops and urban gardens.
+-Iaac MDEF alumni that had worked with biofabricaction projects The poble now urban place that makes workshops and urban gardens.

-    2. An experiment you’d like to make
+ 2. An experiment you’d like to make**

-Some inicial experiments that I want to make:
+**Some inicial experiments that I want to make:**

 Grow something functional, simple and usefull things.(a cristal salted ring.)